1936 Marquette Golden Avalanche football team: Kansas State

-In the first game played at Marquette Stadium for the season, the Golden Avalanche defeated the Kansas State Wildcats 13–0.
-After a scoreless tie through three quarters, Marquette scored a touchdown on the second play of the fourth quarter when Al Guepe scored on a three-yard run.
-Arthur Guepe then scored the final Golden Avalanche points later in the quarter.
-Although the Wildcats outgained Marquette in total offensive yardage 164 to 127 yards, the Golden Avalanche won 13–0.
+On October 17, Marquette played its first home game, defeating Kansas State, 13–0.
+After a scoreless tie through three quarters, Marquette scored on the second play of the fourth quarter when Al Guepe ran three yards for a touchdown.
+Art Guepe also scored later in the quarter.
+The Wildcats outgained Marquette in total offense by 164 yards to 127 yards.